LoyolaChicagoBooks/introcs-csharp/rst/multfunc.rst

 the order of
-operations would change, but if the order of the whole function definitions were changed, it would make no diference in execution.
+operations would change, but if the order of the whole function definitions were changed, it would make no difference in execution.

 Functions that you write can also call other functions you write.
 In this case Main calls each of the birthday functions.